Skip to main content

 • The requester's relationship to the voter

-• The requester's Florida Driver's License Number, Florida Identification Card Number or the last four digits of the requester's social security number, if available
+• The requester's Florida Driver's License Number, Florida Identification Card Number, or the last four digits of the requester's social security number, if available

 • The requester's signature (written requests only)

 All requested vote-by-mail ballots are sent between 40 - 33 days prior to each election.
-Be sure the Elections Office has your correct mailing address.
-Vote-by-mail ballots are not forwarded by the US Postal Service.

 All requested vote-by-mail ballots for overseas military and overseas civilian voters are sent 45 days prior to each election.